Welcome message from the Associate Dean Diversity and Inclusion

 SWiM: Inspiring Stories

-In this monthly seminar series, Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites leading women to reflect on their careers and share their advice, knowledge and experience.
-The series is open to all staff and students in the faculty.
+In this monthly seminar series, Professor Natalie Hannan, Associate Dean Diversity and Inclusion, invites women in leadership to reflect on their careers and share their advice, knowledge and experience.
+The series is open to all staff, students and honoraries in the faculty.

 SWiM: Mentoring for Promotion Program

-The SWiM Mentoring for Promotion Program is a tailored program of support for staff who identify as female or non-binary who are eligible for academic promotion.
+The SWiM Mentoring for Promotion Program is a tailored program of support for female and non-binary staff who are eligible for academic promotion.

 The Momentum Fellowships support the research development, career progression and retention of Level B and C research fixed-term and continuing (research contingent) academic staff with extraordinary and compounding personal circumstances.